 $$-$$$.
 Famous local seafood restaurant that once hosted Anthony Bourdain.
 It gets rowdy on weekends thanks to a wild owner who pops beer bottles with chopsticks and moonwalks to Michael Jackson, though the rest of the staff do a great job of joking around with the tables even when the owner isn’t there.
 Drink beer out of bowls while indulging in delicious seafood and meat dishes.
 The cost adds up quickly if you opt for market price dishes like their black bean razor clams and giant typhoon shelter crab (which is ~100 USD alone), but they are worth it if you can split with a big group.

-Eat this: wind sand chicken (must pre-order), black bean razor clams, filet of fish deep fried with black pepper, sweet and sour pork, scallops with garlic and vermicelli, salted egg yolk prawns, fried rice with scallop and shrimp, typhoon shelter crab
+EAT THIS: wind sand chicken (must pre-order), black bean razor clams, filet of fish deep fried with black pepper, sweet and sour pork, scallops with garlic and vermicelli, salted egg yolk prawns, fried rice with scallop and shrimp, typhoon shelter crab

 Tung Po inspired two recipes in my cookbook: Salted Egg Prawns and Typhoon Shelter Squid